muellners/research/src/content/indepth-overview-of-blockchain.md

 2. Large risks

-Risks of investing in cryptocurrency are related to risk of money laundry, terrorist and other illegal activity financing, lack of a central issuer, which means that there is no legal formal entity to guaranty in case of any bankruptcy, and alike.
+Risks of investing in cryptocurrency are related to risk of money laundering, terrorist and other illegal activity financing, lack of a central issuer, which means that there is no legal formal entity to guaranty in case of any bankruptcy, and alike.
 The cryptocurrency is prone to frequent fluctuations and crashes.

 ### Conclusion